victor-public/jupyter-to-pages/README.md

 ![Configure Git Pages](./settings.png)

+There is a full example in this [repository](https://github.com/dada-public/jupyter-pages-demo).

-## Note
+## Requirements

-The conversion from Jupyter notebooks format to Markdown is done using `nbconvert`.
+- The conversion from Jupyter notebooks format to Markdown is done using `nbconvert`.
 This tool is usually packaged within your Jupyter notebooks distribution, and matched the Jupyter format version.
 I.e., you need to record your Jupyter's installation in the dependencies file for this action to work, or provide a fallback.

+- The action will build a site from your Jupyter notebooks on top of [Mkdocs](https://www.mkdocs.org/) and the [Mkdocs Material](https://squidfunk.github.io/mkdocs-material/) theme.
+Thus, you need to configure them by providing a `mkdocs.yml` file.